-The Club over the years has also performed a civil duty that is Search and Recovery support and other operations as requested from time to time.
+Lough Derg Sub Aqua Club has over the years also performed a civil duty of Search & Recovery support and other operations as requested from time to time.

 The Coastguard (unit based in Ballina/Killaloe)

-In order to keep current these divers must take part in training events and log activities
+In order to keep active, these divers must take part in training events and log activities

 Statutory and voluntary bodies are on hand to tend to tragedies that may occur from time to time.
-C.F.T.’s experienced sports divers are well placed to lend appropriate assistance to a search and recovery operation.
+CFT’s experienced sports divers are well placed to lend appropriate assistance to a Search & Recovery operation.

-C.F.T. divers will participate in S.A.R. operations within specific units established in a club or region and not on an individual basis.
+CFT divers will participate in S&R operations within specific units established in a club or region and not on an individual basis.

-Being so close to the River Shannon and particularly Lough Derg, Lough Derg Sub Aqua Club are ideally placed to assist with S&R operations on the Shannon and provide support to other organisations such as the Garda Underwater Unit and the Dromineer based RNLI.
+Being so close to the River Shannon and particularly Lough Derg, Lough Derg Sub Aqua Club is ideally placed to assist with S&R operations on the Shannon and provide support to other organisations such as the Gardaí and the Dromineer-based RNLI.